Sweden - Climate

 In line with its overall ODA policy, Sweden works closely with multilateral organizations, to which it contributes significant amounts of funding, though not all these funds are counted as ODA.
 It includes contributions to the following multilaterals:

-- Green Climate Fund (GCF): Sweden is also the largest donor per capita to the GCF and announced a doubling of its contributions to the organization in September of 2019; its pledges for the 2020-2023 period total SEK8.0 billion (US$846 million).
+- Green Climate Fund (GCF): Sweden is also the largest donor per capita to the GCF and announced a doubling of its contributions to the organization in September of 2019; its pledges for the 2020-2023 period total SEK8.0 billion (US$869 million).

 The Ministry of the Environment and the Ministry of Foreign Affairs share responsibility for international climate cooperation

-At a ministerial level, the Ministry of the Environment is responsible for the government's environmental and climate policy.
+At a ministerial level, the Ministry of the Environment is responsible for the government’s environmental and climate policy.
 It focuses primarily on domestic policies (biological diversity, chemicals, nature, and forest conservation), although its portfolio also includes international climate cooperation.
-Within the Ministry of Foreign Affairs, the most relevant department for climate policy is the Global Agenda Department, responsible for coherence in the Ministry's work on climate issues (including in the United Nations and the European Union), governance, and evaluation of Sweden's development cooperation in the area of the environment and climate, and security and development policy aspects of energy issues.
+Within the Ministry of Foreign Affairs, the most relevant department for climate policy is the Global Agenda Department, responsible for coherence in the Ministry's work on climate issues (including in the United Nations and the European Union), governance, and evaluation of Sweden's development cooperation around the environment and climate, and security and development policy aspects of energy issues.
 It is also in charge of the governance and evaluation of funding via multilateral climate funds.
-While the government decides on strategies, Sweden's development agency, Sida, has a strong mandate to integrate these objectives into its regional, country of thematic strategies, and to implement them.
+While the government decides on strategies, Sweden’s development agency, Sida, has a strong mandate to integrate these objectives into its regional, country, and thematic strategies, and to implement them.
 Under the Ministry of Environment, the Swedish Environmental Protection Agency carries out international cooperation with select countries and organizations.

 Unless otherwise indicated, all data in this section is based on commitment.
 For more information, see our Donor Tracker Codebook.